Who Feels Love?

 1130 : Reach Panaji and Royd bids good bye.
 I continue towards Sawantwadi.
 As soon as I hit Maharashtra border, bad roads start and continue till Sawantwadi.
 A right turn and I head towards Amboli ghat.
 Once again rains decide to accompany my lonely soul.
 Even if I need to take a break to drink water, I search for a slope so that push start will be easier.

 1230 : Start ascending Amboli ghat.
 Rain is pounding.
 I feel thirsty so I just open up my visor and taste the sweet rain.
 The water is sweet indeed.
 But decide to stop nevertheless as quenching thirst through raindrops means I will require rain all the way till Pune.
-Just before Amboli waterfall, witness the part of road battered by a landslide.
-It scared the shit out of me.
+Just before Amboli waterfall, witness a part of road battered by a landslide.
+It scares the shit out of me.
 Its like I am travelling on a road climbing a ghat and suddenly there is no road.
-On your right is a huge mountain, a plain stretch in front of you about 3-4 meters wide and a plunging valley on the left without any barricade.
-I just halt there till I see a vehicle coming after some time and entering this patch from other side.
-I make it to the falls and decide to have hot bhajji- wadapav, etc. The stall owner explain me regarding the landslide and how I wont encounter rain after crossing Amboli.
+On your right is a huge mountain, a muddy stretch of 100m in front of you about 3-4 meters wide and a plunging valley on the left without any barricade.
+I just halt there although I know that is the way I have to go.
+I see a vehicle coming after some time and entering this patch from other side.
+So I start again and make it to the falls and decide to have hot bhajji- wadapav, etc. The stall owner explain me regarding the landslide and how I wont encounter rain after crossing Amboli.
 Push start…

 1330 : Start from Amboli towards NH4 near Nipani.
 The roads are boring, bad, monotonous, etc. Moreover I am completely drenched.
-So pen up my jacket a bit to let some fresh air in.
-A bad decision I take and instead of heading towards Sankeshwar via Gadhinglaj, I take the internal route to Nipani.
+So open up my jacket a bit to let some fresh air in.
+I take a bad decision for the route ahead.
+Instead of heading towards Sankeshwar via Gadhinglaj, I take the internal route to Nipani to save a few kms.
 Road quality worsens intermittently.
-I cross into Karnataka and I loose track of route as all sign boards and in Kannada.
+I cross into Karnataka and I loose track of route as all sign boards are in Kannada.
 So I use Indian GPS i.e. locals at every next village to ask directions.

 1445 : At last I hit NH4 and I feel relieved as if I have reached home which although is almost 300 kms ahead.
 Deciding not to waste time I hit the accelerator and reach Kolhapur.